 The major win for OC&C strategy is longevity – the burnout rate is much lower than other peer firms.
 There are far fewer boring, long, implementation projects than nearly every other firm, which provides extensive freedom to continue learning and building expertise and means that exit opportunities are plentiful and varied.
 In fact, most peer consulting companies in London hire ex-OC&C consultants at the drop of a hat!
 In addition – the work-life balance is actually good here because the firm focuses on keeping consultants at home rather than at the client site.

-8. Strategy&: Strategy& London is recognized as the best consulting firm in the region for informal training and promotion policies.
+Strategy& is recognized as the top UK consulting firms in London for informal training and promotion policies.

 In terms of industry expertise, the firm has expert talent and resources across aerospace and defense, automotive, chemicals, consumer products, energy and utilities, financial services, healthcare and pharmaceuticals, industrial products, media and entertainment, oil and gas, retail, and transportation.
 In fact, its industry expertise beats OC&C.

 Culture-wise, consultants have experienced a difficult transition with the PwC acquisition of Booz – the main reason why Strategy& doesn’t rank higher on our London list.
 The company offers flexibility to work from home, and employees are smart and hard working and the pay is competitive with other top consultancies, but the future of the firm is still uncertain.